 The final assembly of AllGather data can be performed by implementing a custom combiner or using a default AllGather-combine.
 Custom combiner allows the user to specify a custom assembling function.
 In this case, the input to the assembling function is a list of Map outputs key-value pairs, ordered by the key.
 This assembling function is executed in each worker node.

-The default combiner should work for most of the use cases, as the combining of AllGather data is a oftentimes a trivial process.
+The default combiner should work for most of the use cases, as the combining of AllGather data is oftentimes a trivial process.
 It expects the Map outputs to be in <int, double[]> format.
 The map output key represents the location of the corresponding value in the assembled value.
 In the abovementioned Matrix example, the key would represent the row index of the output matrix and the value would contain the corresponding row vector.
-Map outputs with duplicate keys (same key for multiple output values) are not supported and thus are ignored in the default Map-Allgather combine step.
+Map outputs with duplicate keys (same key for multiple output values) are not supported and thus are ignored in the default Map-AllGather combine step.
 AllGather operates with arrays of the basic output of Map tasks.

 Users can use their Mapper implementation as it is with Map-AllGather primitive.
 All it requires is to specify the collective operation, and then the shuffle and reduce phases of MapReduce would be replaced by the AllGather communication and computations.